jamespic/technical-test-internal/README.md

 You should have been advised by your recruiter to:

-1. Ensure you have an up-to-date version of [NodeJS](https://nodejs.org) for your computer
+1. Ensure you have  [NodeJS 5.0 or above](https://nodejs.org) on your computer
 2. Ensure you have an up-to-date version of [Git](https://git-scm.com/downloads) on your computer
 3. Ensure you hava a [GitHub](https://github.com) account
 4. Familiarise yourself with [cucumber.js](https://github.com/cucumber/cucumber-js)